-No, the exact disposition of your case does not matter.
-If you have a conviction that is eligible for expungement, it does not matter whether you pled guilty, pled no contest or were convicted after a trial.
+No, if you have a conviction that is eligible to be expunged, whether you pled guilty or no contest or were convicted after a trial does not matter.

 “Crimes” in New Jersey are offenses that carry sentences of six months or more in jail.
-Therefore, according to New Jersey law indictable offenses (felonies) are crimes, but disorderly person offenses (misdemeanors) are not.
+Therefore, according to New Jersey law indictable offenses (felonies) are crimes, but disorderly person offenses, petty disorderly person offenses and municipal ordinance violations are not.

 That said, under exceptional circumstances you may be able to reduce the sentence you received under Rule 3:21-10 of the New Jersey Rules of Criminal Practice.
 This must be filed 60 days after you judgment of conviction unless there is good cause shown by both the defendant and prosecuting attorney.
 We do not handle this service.

 Yes.
 Both arrests and convictions are eligible for expungement in New Jersey, as long as the other requirements are met.
 N.J.S.
 2C:52.